Skip to main content

 Frequently Asked Questions

-eve entered public preview on June 17, 2026, so it is weeks old.
-Its evals, human-in-the-loop approvals, subagents, and cron support are real and well designed, but it is a preview framework you assemble with Gateway, Workflows, and Sandbox, not a generally available platform.
+eve entered public preview on June 17, 2026 and remains a preview framework.
+Its evals, human-in-the-loop approvals, subagents, and cron support are documented, but you assemble it with Gateway, Workflows, and Sandbox rather than adopting a generally available managed agent platform.
 Connic's runtime, guardrails, A/B testing, and audit logging are GA.

 Still deciding between Connic and Vercel?